carpentries/instructor-training/episodes/20-checkout.md

 community.

 When signing up on the [Etherpad][discussion], be sure to examine the description of your event carefully.
 Also, be sure to double check the time zone, and be sure to mark your calendar after signing up!
+At the time of the event, the Zoom link may be found at the top of the Etherpad.

 ### Not Just for Checkout!
 Community Discussion meetings are an excellent opportunity to